marp-team/marp-vscode/README.md

 ## Usage

-Marp preview for Markdown document will be enabled when `marp: true` is written in front-matter.
+Marp features will be enabled when `marp: true` is written in front-matter of Markdown document.

 ```markdown
 ---